Table of Contents

 While many methods suggest repeating words aloud or using them in daily conversations, these tricks often fade quickly.
 But the Memory Athletes’ method?
 It’s a game-changer!

-We have ten amazing tips that will blow your mind!
+So, we have ten amazing tips that will blow your mind!

 - Create Associations: Connect new words with images, ideas, or situations.
 For example, link “gregarious” (sociable) to a group of friends gathering.